gcostaneto/EGP/README.md

 # **E-GP: Enviromic Assembly**

-author: "Germano Costa-Neto"
+author: Germano Costa-Neto

-date: "May 2021"
+date: May 2021

 > As a toy-example, we made available a set of 100 genotypes over 4 environments.